 Both location monitoring and location tracking come at no cost in operating life of the transmitter.
 We can perform both measurments with any telemetry device that transmits telemetry messages.
 If we want a higher-resolution measurement of the acceleration of an animal, we must implant an accelerometer.
 We will obtain 64 SPS of acceleration measurements in three orthogonal directions.
 We call this measurement acceleration recording.
 The accelerometer-only versions of the IIS provide acceleration recording.
 If we want to measure acceleration and rotation, the accelerometer with gyroscope versions of the IIS provide acceleration with gyroscope recording.
 The gyroscope is power-hungry, so the IIS with gyroscope supports intermittent measurements over a long period, but not continuous measurements.

-[30-NOV-21] We have a library of example telemetry recordings available on our example recordings page.
+[30-NOV-21] We have a library of example telemetry recordings available on our Example Recordings page.
 You will also find two short example recordings in the LWDAQ/Images folder: they are the two files with extension "ndf".

 [12-JUL-23] Our telemetry system records its telemetry signals to disk in files that confrom to our Neuroscience Data Format (NDF).
 An NDF file begins with the characters " ndf" followed by a four-byte metadata string address, a four-byte data address, and a four-byte metadata string length.
 The byte ordering is big-endian (most significant byte first).
 The telemetry data is in the data section, with one record saved per unique message received from the telemetry system.
 We describe the message format in detail elsewhere, but we will summarize the format here.
 Each message consists of a core and a payload.
 The core is four bytes long.
 The first byte is the telemetry channel identifier.
 The next two bytes are the message data value, which almost always be a sixteen-bit sample value with its most significant byte first.
 The fourth byte of the core is a timestamp.
 The payload consists of further bytes of information obtained from the telemetry receiver.
 Some receivers produce no payload.
 Others produce payloads up to sixteen bytes long.